 Ensure all cable entry holes and sizes conform to the Contract Documents and are free from sharp edges for passages of electrical wiring.

 Use poles that meet the requirements of 909.04.A.2.a through 909.04.A.2.k, except h.

+A Support Information Tag per C&MS 732.11 shall be attached to the pole.

 Material Requirements.
 Use tapered steel tubes meeting the requirements of ASTM A595 Grade A or ASTM A572 Grade 55 or 65